Check out YouTube and SoundCloud for videos and recordings!

-Founded in 2013 by Chris Freeman (bass player from iconic queer punk band Pansy Division), the idea for GayC/DC came from bouncing around names for tribute bands with gay members after playing with the Gay Gay’s (gay tribute to the Go Go’s) for more than a decade.
-After the Gay Gay’s went on hiatus, Freeman moved forward with forming a band that could be as good as AC/DC.
+Founded in 2013 by Chris Freeman (bass player from iconic queer punk band Pansy Division), the idea for GayC/DC came from bouncing around names for more tribute bands with gay members after he’d been playing with the Gay Gay’s (gay tribute to the Go Go’s) for more than a decade.
+Once the Gay Gay’s went on hiatus, Freeman moved forward with forming a band that could be as good as AC/DC.

 Freeman began by recruiting lightning-speed guitarist, Steve McKnight after meeting him online and sharing similar musical tastes.
 McKnight has been a part of the LA music scene since the late ‘80s in Cry Wolf, a melodic hard rock band that made their mark on the Sunset Strip and beyond with several major albums under their belt.